binarin/binarin.github.io/content/post/auto-reload-threepenny-gui.md

 development-only code that doesn't even need to be robust or universal.

-My Linux/Firefox implementation the fact that threepenny browser-side code tries to reload a page as soon as it looses connection to a server, which usually results in `Problem loading
+My Linux/Firefox implementation uses the fact that threepenny browser-side code tries to reload a page as soon as it looses connection to a server, which usually results in `Problem loading
     page` error (because recompiling and restarting application is not as fast as page reload).
-The code just searches for all windows which has `Problem loading page` in their title and sends reload hotkey (`Ctrl-R`) to every of them.
+The code just searches for all windows which has `Problem loading page` in their title and sends reload hotkey (`Ctrl-R`) to each of them.

 {{< highlight haskell >}}
 import Control.Monad (forM_)